nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

    % ipa-server-install --no_hbac_allow --no-ntp --setup-dns  <-- If you want to host NTP from IPA, take off --no-ntp . . . (show steps here)

 Once this is complete, it's recommended you create an admin account for yourself.
-Me personally, I like to have a "2" at the end of my login name, that way I have an obvious difference.
-I don't like my IPA admin account to also be used to login to systems and have full root privileges.
-I personally believe it's better to have separate admin accounts away from the defaults.
-But this is ultimately your call.
+In this instance, you can append "2" at the end of your login name, that way there is an obvious distinction between what's a 'normal' account (ie desktop user) and an admin account (servers).
+It is generally frowned upon to have one account that does both.
+In the case of Active Directory, environments that follow security compliance require their 'domain administrators' to have a separate account from their workstation account.

 .. code-block:: bash